Tourism in Georgia (country): Winemaking

 Georgia is one of the oldest wine regions in the world and winemaking is deeply ingrained in the culture of the country.
 The oldest archaeological remains related to grape seeds and winemaking dating back 8,000 years have been found at an archeological site at Gadachrili Gora, in Georgia, while today the country has over 500 varieties of grape.

 As of 2019, Georgia has 20 appellations of origin of wines, they are: Tsinandali, Napareuli, Atenuri, Kindzmarauli, Akhasheni, Mukuzani, Khvanchkara, etc.

 Ecotourism

-41% of Georgia's territory is covered by forests, with 25% of Georgia's territory lying within protected national parks.
+41 percent of Georgia's territory is covered by forests, with 25 percent of Georgia's territory lying within protected national parks.
 Protected areas of Georgia offer various services including: boating tours, birdwatching, eco-educational tours, hiking, horse riding, biking, safari tours, sport fishing.
-Georgia is a home to about 5,601 species of animals, including 648 species of vertebrates (more than 1% of the species found worldwide) and many of these species are endemics.
+Georgia is a home to about 5,601 species of animals, including 648 species of vertebrates (more than 1 percent of the species found worldwide) and many of these species are endemics.

 In 2016, 310,477 foreign and 424,397 Georgian citizens visited the Protected Areas of Georgia.
 The most popular attractions were Prometheus Cave, Kazbegi National Park and Sataplia Managed Reserve.